-State Medal of Distinguished Service
+State Distinguished Service Medal

-Year Authorized: 1998

-Presented By: State Society

-Approved By: Society President
+Year Authorized: 1998 Presented By: State Society Approved By: Society President

-Summary: The State Medal of Distinguished service may be awarded to SAR members who have rendered particularly distinguished service to the incumbent State Society President during his term of service.
+Summary: The State Distinguished Service Medal may be awarded to SAR members who have rendered particularly distinguished service to the incumbent State Society President during his term of service.
 The distinguished service rendered should be stated in the citation.

-Description: The State Medal of Distinguished Service ("SMDS") is diamond shaped with a blue SAR insignia surmounted on a white enamel background and trimmed in silver hanging from a drape of solid maroon ribbon.
+Description: The State Distinguished Service Medal ("SDSM") is diamond shaped with a blue SAR insignia surmounted on a white enamel background and trimmed in silver hanging from a drape of solid maroon ribbon.
 A miniature medal is available.

 Authorized Presentation: The incumbent State President may present one medal during his term (or each year of his term if elected to a multiyear term) at the Society's Annual Meeting to a Compatriot in recognition for that Compatriot's conspicuous service to the State Society during his administration.
-The SMDS is awarded by a State Society President at his discretion; no other approval is required.
+The SDSM is awarded by a State Society President at his discretion; no other approval is required.